Southgate Residential Parking Permits

-The Southgate Residential Preferential Parking (RPP) Program requires all residents to have a permit to park on the street for more than 2 hours between the hours of 8 AM and 5 PM, Monday through Friday.
-If you are a resident of the area, contact the Office of Transportation by email at Transportation@CityofPaloAlto.org.
+The Southgate Residential Preferential Parking (RPP) Program requires all residents to have a permit to park on the street for more than 2 hours between the hours of 8 a.m. and 5 p.m., Monday through Friday.

 Southgate residents may request:

-- Up to 4 permits per residential unit (first permit is free of charge, up to three additional at $50 each)
+- Up to 6 transferable permits per residential unit (first permit is free of charge, up to five additional at $50 each)

 - Up to 50 daily visitor permits ($5) per year

-Residents creating new accounts will be required to upload proof of residency (i.e. driver’s license & Palo Alto utility bill, lease, or mortgage statement etc).
-Once the application has been approved, residents will be eligible for the following permits: adhesive long-term permit, long-term visitor hangtag, printable daily permit or daily visitor scratcher.
+Residents creating new accounts will be required to upload proof of residency (i.e. driver’s license & Palo Alto utility bill, lease, or mortgage statement etc.).
+Once the application has been approved, residents will be eligible for the following permits: long-term transferable hangtag, printable daily permit or daily visitor scratcher.